felwal/felwal.github.io/content/projects/spotify-librarian.md

 ### Shadow librarian

 If the user instead feeds the Librarian too much, the recommendations instead flip to the _opposite_ of their learned taste.
-Here I use it to "punish" the user for spending too much electricity, yet it could at the same time help them discover music they never would have otherwise.
+Here I use it to "punish" the user for spending too much electricity, water, etc. – yet it could at the same time help them discover music they never would have otherwise.

 This is a playful take on the _Waluigi effect_: in teaching an AI model "good behavior", it also implicitly learns "bad behaviour" – and thus it becomes possible to draw out this disagreeable shadow version.

 ![](/images/librarian-shadow.jpg)

-The transformation can be seen as a "monster", a result of modernist over-optimism about technology, right now especially AI.[^monster] Shadow or random recommendations might also be considered a kind of breakdown, putting the user out of auto-pilot mode.[^experience] Usability is only one of many values we can design for, and here I focussed more on creating playful aesthetic experiences.
+Shadow or random recommendations might be considered a kind of breakdown, putting the user out of auto-pilot mode.[^experience] Usability is only one of many values we can design for, and here I focussed more on creating playful aesthetic experiences.

 ### Your Librarian found a friend!